 Patient's Query

 Welcome to icliniq.com.

-However, in my opinion, you should investigate further with bone marrow biopsy and physical examination, especially liver and spleen palpation, for confirmation of essential thrombocythemia.
-You can attach all reports and bone marrow biopsy report once done to comment further.
+However, in my opinion, you should investigate further with a bone marrow biopsy and physical examination, especially liver and spleen palpation, for confirmation of essential thrombocythemia.
+You can attach all reports and the bone marrow biopsy report once done to comment further.
 I hope I have answered your questions.
 Let me know if I can assist you also.

+Patient's Query